solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 ### How to structure the test code?

-When the `locustfile.py` grows too big, I've splitted the test code like this:
+When the `locustfile.py` grows too big, I've structured the test code like this:

-- locust.conf (parameters such as the amount of users)
+- locust.conf (parameters such as the number of users)
 - locustfile.py (the users and their tasks and nothing more)
 - api.py (API client which is used by the tasks in locustfile.py)
 - testdata.py (test data builder / json for the API calls)
 - credentials.py (usernames and passwords for the API calls)

-With this structure, the locustfile stays clean and it's easier to see what the users are actually doing.
+With this structure, the locustfile stays clean and it's easier to see what the users are doing.

 ### API client to simplify the test definitions